snkashis/android-docs/src/pages/map-sdk/overview/annotations.md

 # Annotations

 The Mapbox Maps SDK for Android provides several different ways to mark a single point, add a line between many points, or draw a polygon.
 Often, these objects are drawn either on top of the map or in some cases, within the map itself.
 This document walks you through how to add high-level objects.

-If you'd like more control over annotations, make sure to check out the [runtime styling](/map-sdk/overview/runtime-styling/) documentation.
+## Source and layer

+Using [data sources](/android-docs/map-sdk/overview/runtime-styling/#sources) and [map layers](/android-docs/map-sdk/overview/runtime-styling/#layers) together is the most performant option for showing data on a Mapbox map.
+This combination also gives you much more fine-grain control over:

+- Icons that represent individual points
+- Lines
+- Polygons

+See [the runtime styling page](/android-docs/map-sdk/overview/runtime-styling/) for more information.
+We recommend you explore the source and layer combination for creating annotations.
+Below, you'll find information about less complex (and less performant) ways to show annotations.

 ## Markers